nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 From this point forward, we are going to assume that the reader is working in Linux, macOS, or a Linux emulation environment, and has at least the above prerequisites.

-**Note:** The |ns3| build system (`Waf`, introduced below) does not tolerate spaces in the installation path.
-Make sure that you are downloading into a directory that does not contain spaces in the full path name.

 For example, do not use a directory path such as the below, because one of the parent directories contains a space in the directory name: